neilbrown/edlib/README.md

 attributes contain the useful information such as file name, size, modify time etc.

-Documents cannot be accessed directly, but must be accessed through a “document access” pane.
-There can be several panes which access the one document though there is always one special pane in a “virtual” display.
-There panes in this virtual display contain all of the active documents so a list of documents can be obtained by iterating over the children of this virtual display.
-There is a singleton document types called “*Documents*” which lists all active documents.
-By opening a pane on this document, the set of active documents can be viewed and modified.

-It is (will be?) possible for different panes to provide slightly different access styles to the same document.
-For example one pane might present a file as a sequence of bytes while another presents the same file as a sequence of unicode characters.
-Similarly one interface may accept arbitrary insert/delete operations while another converts all changes to over-writes (maybe).
+A document is represents by a non-display pane.
+These panes are typically collected together as children of a “document-list” pane which can be asked to add or find documents.
+To display and a document a document-display pane is normally created.
+This contains, in its private data, a reference to the document pane and a “point” (see below) indicating where changes will happen.
+Events that arrive at the document-display pane will typically be forwarded to the document, though they maybe be handled directly by the display pane.

 Attributes
 ----------

 An attribute is a simple name/value pair, both being strings.
-Attributes can be associated with various other objects, including mark, panes, and elements in a document.
+Attributes can be associated with various other objects, including marks, panes, and elements in a document.
 Parsing code can annotate a buffer with attributes, and rendering code can use these attributes to guide rendering.  e.g. parsing code can attach “spelling=wrong” or “spelling=doubtful” and rendering can underline in